-Wilson Creek is located on the north side of the Owyhee Mountains.
-The BLM maintains the Wilson Creek Road and Trail System primarily for recreational use, including both motorized and non motorized designtared trails.
+Wilson Creek is located on the North Side of the Owyhee Mountains.
+The BLM maintains the Wilson Creek Road and Trail System primarily for recreational use, including both motorized and non-motorized designated trails.
 Also see the BLM’s Travel Management page for this area.

-Wilson Creek Road.
-The road is easily reached from Nampa, Idaho.
-From Nampa take ID-45 south.
-Just after crossing the Snake River, turn right onto ID-78 and follow it west to for 3.0 miles to the well signed Wilson Creek Road.
+From Nampa, take ID-45 south.
+Just after crossing the Snake River, turn right onto ID-78 and follow it west for 3.0 miles to the [well-signed] Wilson Creek Road.
 Turn left onto the road.
-The road is paved to a large feedlot and then turns to gravel and finally to graded dirt as it climbs steeply to a pass at the top of the drainage in 11.0 miles.
-The turn for the 4WD road that climbs up to Wilson Peak Road is is reached after 10.2 miles.
-I have observed a 2WD sedan drive to the pass but I would recommend you take, at a minimum, a high clearance vehicle and if you have a 4WD take it as the road can be difficult if wet and it is alway bumpy after after it turns to dirt..
+The road is paved to a large feedlot, turns to gravel and then to graded dirt as it climbs steeply to a pass at the top of the drainage in 11.0 miles.
+At 10.2 miles, there is a junction with a 4WD road that heads up toward both Wilson Peak and Soldier Cap.
+I have observed a 2WD sedan drive to the pass but I would recommend that you drive a high-clearance vehicle (preferably with 4WD) as the road can be difficult if wet and it is always bumpy after after it turns to dirt.

-Wilson Peak Road.
 This road leaves the Wilson Creek Road 10.2 miles from ID-78.
 It is a rough, ungraded road that leads to the summit of Wilson Peak in roughly 2.5 miles.
-It can be driven with a 4WD with good off road tires but it makes a better trail for hikers and mountain bikers.
+It can be driven with a 4WD with good off-road tires but it makes a better trail for hikers and mountain bikers.
 There is a spring and trough just off the main road that is a good parking spot.